Fun Things To Do At Zion National Park in July

 Here are a few tips for Zion National Park photography.
 When taking pictures at sunrise and sunset, you’re looking for the reflected light on the rock structures, and not the sun rising or setting.

-Stargazing at Zion in July
+Zion Stargazing in July

 The night sky at Zion National Park is full of stars, and it’s something you MUST SEE!
 If you’re lucky to be there when there’s no moon in the sky, you might even see the Milky Way!